 The Centre for Service Management at Loughborough University will maintain a database of accredited companies and registered individuals.
 This will allow a community of operating model innovators to build.
 The link to the research centre then allows relevant research to be commissioned and current research to be integrated into the SOMS framework and practitioners thinking.
-Featured below are some links to current members of our community and to useful operating model publications.
+Featured below are some links to our community of practice, to useful operating model publications, and to current members of our community.

 Exploring the concept of an operating model